How to Restrict Products By Customer Group in Magento 2?

 Finally, click on the Save button

-Besides, you can also create a new permissions rule by clicking on the New Permission button under the Category Permissions grid.
+Besides, you can also create multiple restriction rules by clicking on the New Permission button under the Category Permissions grid.

 Limitations of Magento Category Permissions